 My name is Swapnil Tripathi and I am an advocate/attorney based out of New Delhi.
-I am currently reading for the Bachelor of Civil Law at the Mansfield College, University of Oxford.
-I graduated from the National Law University, Jodhpur (India), where I pursued the BBA.LLB (Hons.) degree with a specialization in Constitutional Law.
+I am currently reading for the DPhil (in Law) at the Somerville College, University of Oxford.
+Previously I read for the Bachelor of Civil Law at the Mansfield College, University of Oxford and pursued by undergraduate BBA.LLB (Hons.) degree from the National Law University, Jodhpur, with a specialisation in Constitutional Law .
 I take an active interest in the subjects of Constitutional Law and Legal History.
 During my time in law school I have tried contributing towards the scholarship on Constitutional Law through academic writing.
 You may read about my contributions below.

 - “What does my belief have to influence?
 Analyzing the legal position of an Atheist in relation to Family Laws in India”, co-authored with Prof. Poonam Saxena, Vice Chancellor, NLU-Jodhpur, Chandni Ghatak, International Family Law- LexisNexis (UK), Issue 4, 2017.